Article: Creating Safety: A Glimpse of the Role of Energy in the Process of Self-Transformation

 With this signature wave pattern, I may recognize another type of pattern which appears from individual to individual in a similar way and which seems to be related to the particular emotional or mental issue they are carrying.
 I try never to extrapolate further information from this perception, but file it in my memory to refer to as we begin the work.
 Even though these wave patterns may be similar from person to person, the way each person approaches and deals with the issues connected with it are very different and unique, so I can never use the information I sense in this way as a predictor of how the session will go.
 It does guide me in asking certain types of questions, but I can never be sure what the answers will be.
 For me, as for everyone who undertakes the understanding of information through the sixth sense, the task is to remain as open as possible to the way information flows through it.

 Although every session provides me with a new insight into the way energy works, and almost every session exposes me to a new set of wave patterns, I have noticed that particular types of energy appear in the room at predictable times.
-As I have mentioned, my clients' goal in doing this work is to transform fundamental assumptions about their internal realities which manifest in external imbalances such as smoking, overeating, compulsive or panic-based behaviors.
+As I have mentioned, my clients’ goal in doing this work is to transform fundamental assumptions about their internal realities which manifest in external imbalances such as smoking, overeating, or compulsive or panic-based behaviors.

-To effect this transformation, they often have to revisit painful experiences which are stored in the body, mind or spirit.
+To effect this transformation, they often have to revisit painful experiences which are stored in the body, mind, or spirit.
 As I mentioned, I never know where in their psyche their inner knowing will take them to effect this transformation.
 But, I find that there is a certain set of wave patterns of energy which often appear to help facilitate their entry into these painful places by easing the pathway on a vibrational level.
 Again, they may not even be aware that this energy is at work, they simply experience an opening to information which had been unavailable to them before.

-There is also another fairly consistently-appearing pattern to the energy which comes into the room to help "re-write" the energy pattern behind the external manifestation of imbalance as I am giving the suggestions for change (which are always drawn from what the client has told me).
+There is also another fairly consistently-appearing pattern to the energy which comes into the room to help “rewrite” the energy pattern behind the external manifestation of imbalance as I am giving the suggestions for change (which are always drawn from what the client has told me).
 This pattern appears once a person has emerged from the experience which holds the key to shifting their particular imbalance to a state of equilibrium.
-I have noticed that the words are almost riding on these waves of energy; the words are like the crests of waves - only part of a much larger shift in the mental, emotional and spiritual realizations which emerge during the hypnotherapy session to alter the client's relationship with his inner landscape, and thus change his external behavior.
+I have noticed that the words are almost riding on these waves of energy; the words are like the crests of waves – only part of a much larger shift in the mental, emotional, and spiritual realizations which emerge during the hypnotherapy session to alter the client’s relationship with his inner landscape, and thus change his external behavior.

 I always try to connect with this part of the person when I begin the session.
 Indeed, I always try to have the person become more aware of this part of themselves through a guided meditation as I begin the work.
 They may experience and perceive this part of themselves in a myriad of ways.
 Again, they may not have a concrete experience of this part of themselves, because it does not always manifest in forms or shapes or words which can be perceived by the senses we are most accustomed to using.
 However, I try to help facilitate the opening of that sixth sense which will perceive this part of themselves.
-This part of his being is that part which makes the connection to higher energies.
-These energies will assist in creating the internal balance he is seeking which will then manifest as external balance.
+This part of the clients’ being is that part which makes the connection to higher energies.
+These energies will assist in creating the internal balance the client is seeking which will then manifest as external balance.
 Knowing that we have access to these energies and knowing that they are working to assist us in the very sacred process of self-transformation creates a safety net in which that transformation can safely occur.

 Sometimes this connection to the perception of energy within the person will manifest in his inner landscape as a bright light or a beautiful sound.
 Sometimes it will manifest as an image of himself at an earlier age.
-Sometimes this part of themselves will manifest as angels, or historical or mythical people or creatures or even as animals or spirits.
-This concretization of the energy through form, light, sensation or sound is crucial in creating confidence in developing the sixth sense.
+Sometimes this part of themselves will manifest as angels, or historical or mythical people, or creatures, or even as animals or spirits.
+This concretization of the energy through form, light, sensation, or sound is crucial in creating confidence in developing the sixth sense.
 Also, this manifestation is personally meaningful and appears or is perceived in such a way as to allow the person to concretize this aspect of himself.
 And this is the part of the person which is most active in focusing and directing the energy for the use by the rest of the personality in the transformation and integration of whatever is needed to restore balance within the system.
 It is this part of the person which creates and maintains a container of safety for all the work we do together.

 If a person has a weak connection with his sixth sense, I will try to help him open to it usually by simply pointing to it while he is in an altered state.
 Generally, I will maintain the connection to these energies until he trusts himself enough to maintain the connection for himself.
 If the person has a strong enough connection to this aspect of himself, I will almost always simply transfer the filtering of energy to that aspect.
 This can establish a clearer connection for him to manipulate and use the energy flowing into the session.
 When this is possible, I simply act as a ground to hold the energetic connection in place.
 However, many people are not able to hold this connection themselves at the beginning of the work, so I simply continue channeling energy for them until they can hold the connection themselves.